DSPN/google-deployment-guide/cloudlauncher.md

 Great!
 You now have a DataStax Enterprise cluster running with 1 node each in Asia, Europe and America regions.

 We can also log into a node to interact with the database.
-To do that go back to the Google console and follow the red arrow to start a ssh session using "Open in browser window" option..
+To do that go back to the Google console and follow the red arrow as shown below to start an ssh session using the "Open in browser window" option.

 ![](./img/ssh.png)

-Then grab your DSE cluster's "cassandra" user's password as follows:
+Then grab your DSE cluster's "cassandra" user's password as shown below:

 ![](./img/creds-cassandra.png)